P16190097/Space-Site/readme.md

 I also think the use of GIT and GitHub for version control and repository management is extremely worthwhile as it's been such a big part of my own experience as a student and as a web developer in industry which other modules tend to miss.

-These factors together come to create an assessment which feels in a way reminiscent of actual industry development projects.
+These factors together come to create an assessment which mimics an actual industry development project to some extent.